LabToolsAU/LabLib/ExpFilter/README.md

-Exponential filtering of ADC measurements, with voltage calculation thrown in.
+Exponential low-pass filtering of ADC measurements, with voltage calculation thrown in.

+This can be used to smooth measurements in a running loop. be careful with delays() other places in your code, since this will halt the operation of the filter.

 The filter has a beta value which determines the weight of new values.